Event

 A start event is the starting point of a process.
 It is a basic event which does nothing special if its shape is set to none as we see in a section below.

-A start event must start a process flow and can have some data output and data output mapping set.
+A start event must start a process flow and can define a data output mapping to a data object in order to capture the message payload.
 A single start event is currently only supported.

 Message